pdv/fugue/README.md

 ## Setup

-To get an interactive development environment run:

     lein figwheel

-and open your browser at [localhost:3449](http://localhost:3449/).
+starts a development server at [localhost:3449](http://localhost:3449/).
-This will auto compile and send all changes to the browser without the need to reload.
-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")

-and you should see an alert in the browser window.

-To clean all compiled files:

-    lein clean

-To create a production build run:

-    lein do clean, cljsbuild once min
+    lein do clean, cljsbuild once

-And open your browser in `resources/public/index.html`.
-You will not get live reloading, nor a REPL.
+to make a production build. github pages expects index.html in /docs

 ## License